timea-solid/SolidHelloWorlds/README.md

 * add a user manual
 * add further thesaurus admin management
 * connect login with ACP
+* adminPage does not work when app deployed on a Pod

 # How to deploy the code